dirkakrid/hr_/README.md

 Horizontal rule for your terminal with TASK NAME to be performed- in python!

 Use the old `<hr />` tag, but in your terminal.

+Check how much time you took to perform the mentioned task .

 ## Inspiration